future timeline technology singularity humanity predictions events 2020 2050 2100

 Worsening economic crisis in Greece

 Being part of the eurozone, this level of deficit spending was outside the EU's economic regulations.
-To deal with it, Greece continually misreported its official financial statistics.
+In order to deal with it, Greece continually misreported its official financial statistics.
 In fact, the government actually paid hundreds of millions of dollars to banks such as Goldman Sachs, specifically to have them initiate baseless financial transactions that would hide the true level of spending and debt.*

-All of this combined made Greece extremely vulnerable to a financial crisis - such as the major recession that struck the world in 2007.
-Subsequent reductions in Greece's tourism and shipping industries stressed its economy to near breaking point.
-By 2009, the country had begun to collapse under its crushing debts, which had grown 20% larger than the entire economy, and were now estimated to be over $410 billion.
-The banks Greece had borrowed from were only making the problem worse.
-In order to hide the fact that Greece could soon go bankrupt, they were now beginning to charge the country higher rates when it tried to borrow more money.
+These factors made Greece extremely vulnerable to a financial crisis – such as the major recession which struck the world in 2007.
+Subsequent reductions in Greece's tourism and shipping industries stressed its economy to near break-point.
+By 2009, the country had begun to collapse under its crushing debts, which had grown 20% larger than the entire economy and were now estimated at over US$410 billion.
+The banks Greece had borrowed money from were only making the problem worse.
+In order to hide the fact that Greece could soon go bankrupt, they were now charging the nation higher rates when it tried to borrow more.

 The world's first synthetic organ transplant

 In June 2011, surgeons in Sweden carried out the world's first synthetic organ transplant.* A 36 year old man, suffering from terminal cancer of the trachea, received a completely new replacement windpipe.
-This was achieved using a nanotechnology scaffold - made from a spongy, flexible polymer - which was seeded with his own stem cells in a bioreactor.
+This was achieved with a nanotechnology scaffold made from spongy, flexible polymer and seeded with his own stem cells in a bioreactor.
 The scaffold was based on 3D scans moulded to the exact dimensions of his trachea.
 The cells were grown on the scaffold for just two days before transplantation into the patient.
 Since the cells used to regenerate the trachea were the patient's own, there was no chance of rejection by his immune system.

-This breakthrough in regenerative medicine will make future transplants far quicker and more accessible.
-It requires no human donation, takes just two days before implantation and is a perfect fit.
-It will particularly benefit children, for whom trachea donors are much less available compared to adults.
+This was a major breakthrough in regenerative medicine.
+Future transplants using this method had the potential to be faster, more efficient and more accessible – requiring no human donation, taking just two days and being customised for a perfect fit.
+It could particularly benefit children, for whom trachea donors are less available compared to adults.

-Other recent progress in this area of medicine includes tooth regeneration, synthetic arteries and the growing of thigh muscles and fingertips.
-In the 2020s, more complex organs and body parts will be developed, such as hearts.
+Other recent progress in this area of science includes tooth regeneration, synthetic arteries and the growing of thigh muscles and fingertips.
+In the 2020s, more complex organs and body parts will be grown, such as hearts.
 Later in the 21st century, entire synthetic humans will become a reality (though not without controversy).

 artificial windpipe bbc 2011 trachea regenerative medicine timeline